NCC Fall Semester

 For the Fall, under the guidance of State and County officials, and placing health and safety first, NCC will provide the majority of courses that can be instructed remotely or online in this format.
 Courses that have critical components and require face-to-face instruction, including classes with lab components that cannot easily be replicated remotely, will be instructed on-campus in a face-to-face format following appropriate health and safety guidelines and procedures to maintain the safety of the NCC community.

-Christina M. Rau is the author of the chapbooks WakeBreatheMove (Finishing Line Press, 2015) and For The Girls, I (Dancing Girl Press, 2014).
-She is a full-time Associate Professor in the NCC English Department where she also serves on the Creative Writing Project.
-She’s been guest-blogging at Poetry Has Value, and her poems have appeared in various journals such as Flapperhouse and Meniscus.
+Christina M. Rau is the author of the sci-fi fem poetry collection Liberating The Astronauts (Aqueduct Press, 2017), which won the 2018 SFPA Elgin award, and the chapbooks WakeBreatheMove (Finishing Line Press, 2015) and For The Girls, I (Dancing Girl Press, 2014).
+She is a full-time Associate Professor in the NCC English Department where she also serves on the Creative Writing Program.
+When she’s not teaching or writing, she’s teaching yoga or watching the Game Show Network. www.christinamrau.com